ThaaoBlues/epic-games-store-scraper/README.md

 # epic-games-store-scraper
-A basic scraper to get games names from différents catégories on the epic-games store, need to have downloaded chrome browser
+A scraper to get games names from differents categories on the epic-games store and log-in to buy free games, need to have downloaded chrome browser

+it can:

+-get main page categories and their content

+-get the X first free games sorted by release date

+-get the free game of the week name

+-verify if a game exist, and if it exist display his name and price including sales.

+-connect to your epic games account and by a free game by name

 ⋅⋅* Installation :